 Our aim is to forge an independent screenwriting competition that will launch the careers of cinema's next generation of great writers and artists.
 We want our competition to be a bridge between up and coming artists and the talent agents and managers that will ultimately put them in front of studio executives in both Canada and the US.
-We are also passionate about introducing them to the various producers and production teams that call our city their home.

 Our city has a long history of nurturing and showcasing the most talented filmmakers in the entertainment industry.
 We want to give screenwriters the same level of exposure.
 We want to develop writers to work on studio films as well as high end independents.
 We are an independent screenwriting competition that wants to inspire, support, and develop writers at all levels to make great films that leave others touched, moved and inspired.
 And we love all kinds of scripts and stories from studio blockbusters to art house fare.
 No two paths are the same and no two stories are either.
 We accept scripts from all over the world not just the US and Canada and from artists of all shapes and sizes from anywhere in the world as well.

 The Toronto Metropolitan Int'l Screenwriting Competition is a Cinema Public House production.
 Toronto is home to several prestigious film festivals.
 We, however, are an independent festival.
 We are not affiliated with any other film festival, production company, conference, awards ceremony, or government organization located in our city.
 We are an independent festival company.